teresal92/aoc-2025/README.md

 # Advent of Code 2025 - Python Template

+This project was generated from the [python-aoc-template](https://github.com/bczaicki/python-aoc-template).

-Welcome to Brian's Advent of Code 2025!
+Welcome to Teresa's Advent of Code 2025!

 ## Goals